burner/dstructtotypescript/README.md

+= dstructtotypescript

 dstructtotypescript is a program that created typescript interfaces out of D structs.

-The web framework vibe.d was very strong struct to json serializing capabilities.
+The web framework vibe.d was very good at serializing data into json.
 Typescript allows the user to have a typed version of javascript.
 Which means the user has to keep two version of the same structure in sync.
-That is tedious and error prone work. dstructtotypescript alleviates that problem as its automatically generates the typescript for the user.
+That is tedious and error prone task. dstructtotypescript alleviates this problem as its automatically generates the typescript interfaces for the user.

+= Example

 Given a D two structs (test/teststruct.d):
 ```D